microsoft/terminal/doc/specs/#3327 - Application Theming/#3327 - Application Theming.md

 The `tab.cornerRadius` might be a bit trickier to implement.
 Currently, there's not a XAML resource that controls this, nor is this something that's exposed by the TabView control.
-Fortunately, this is something that's exposed to us programattically.
+Fortunately, this is something that's exposed to us programmatically.
 We'll need to manually set that value on each `TabViewItem` as we create new tabs.
 When we reload settings, we'll need to make sure to come through and update those values manually.